solana-labs/solana/book/src/validator/runtime.md

 1. Only the _owner_ program may modify the contents of an account.
 This means that upon assignment data vector is guaranteed to be zero.
 2. Total balances on all the accounts is equal before and after execution of a transaction.
-3. After the transaction is executed, balances of credit-only accounts must be greater than or equal to the balances before the transaction.
+3. After the transaction is executed, balances of read-only accounts must be equal to the balances before the transaction.
 4. All instructions in the transaction executed atomically.
 If one fails, all account modifications are discarded.

 Execution of the program involves mapping the program's public key to an entrypoint which takes a pointer to the transaction, and an array of loaded accounts.